ilyshaxa/shaxa.dev/README.md

 - Multiple contact methods

 ### AI Chatbot
-- Real-time conversation
+- Real-time conversation with auto-focus
-- Knowledge about Shaxriyor's work
+- Knowledge about Shaxriyor's work and experience
 - Mobile-friendly interface
+- Clickable links in responses
+- Telegram notifications for all interactions
 - Fallback responses when API unavailable

 ## 🎨 Design System